FreeDSx/LDAP/docs/Server/General-Usage.md

 $server = (new LdapServer())->run();
 ```

-### Creating a Proxy Server
+## Creating a Proxy Server

-The LDAP server is capable of acting as a proxy between other LDAP servers through the use of the handlers.
-There is a
+The server can act as a transparent proxy to another LDAP server via `LdapServer::makeProxy()`:
-helper factory method defined on the LdapServer class that makes creating a proxy server very easy.
-However, it provides
-no real extensibility if you aren't defining your own handlers.

-The proxy server can be constructed as follows:

 ```php
 use FreeDSx\Ldap\ClientOptions;